speedscale/example-config/README.md

 # example-config
-Example configuration files used at docs.speedscale.com.
+Example configuration files used in the Speedscale [docs](docs.speedscale.com).